david-bakin/website/gitpod/docs/self-hosted/latest/index.md

 ## Troubleshooting

 Refer to the [troubleshooting section](./latest/troubleshooting) for help with your Gitpod Self-Hosted Instance.
 You can also take a look at our [support page](/support) to learn how to reach our community and support team.

+## Supported web browsers

+Gitpod supports the **current** and **previous** major versions of the following web browsers:

+- Mozilla Firefox
+- Google Chrome
+- Chromium
+- Apple Safari
+- Microsoft Edge

+> **Note:** We don’t support running Gitpod with JavaScript disabled in the browser.